vzroman/eport_c/README.md

 API
 -----
-    The C library provides the main function
+    The C library provides the entry point function which handles the listenning loop and launches the provided callback on request from Erlang program:

         eport_loop( callback )